mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/operations/managing-nodes/index.md

 # Adding Nodes to an AWS Cluster

-**NOTE** This process only applies to clusters created by Konvoy, using Terraform.
+<p class="message--note"><strong>NOTE: </STRONG> This process only applies to clusters created by Konvoy, using Terraform.
-If your cluster was provisioned manually, please follow the steps in [Adding Nodes to an On-Premise Cluster](#adding-nodes-to-an-on-premise-cluster)
+If your cluster was provisioned manually, please follow the steps in <a href="/ksphere/konvoy/latest/operations/managing-nodes/#adding-nodes-to-an-on-premise-cluster">Adding Nodes to an On-Premise Cluster</a></p>

-**NOTE** This process should only be applied on healthy clusters.
+<p class="message--note"><strong>NOTE: </STRONG> This process should only be applied on healthy clusters.
-If you're attempting to recover from a node failure, please see [Recovering from Node Failure][node_failure_recovery] instead.
+If you are attempting to recover from a node failure, please see <a href="/ksphere/konvoy/latest/troubleshooting/replace-a-failed-node/">Recovering from Node Failure</a> instead.</p>

 After the initial provisioning of a cluster, the same `konvoy` tools can be used to add nodes.